Understanding Converged Infrastructure

 The typical IT organization over the past few years has been utterly overwhelmed by the complexity, cost, and sprawl that has overtaken the data center.
 In response, a few important trends have come front and center in the IT industry which attempt to address these issues head-on.
 Those trends are: the software-defined data center (SDDC) and convergence/hyperconvergence.

-The rampant overprovisioning and disaggregation of management domains has become frustrating to the point that IT executives and administrators both agree that something needs to change.
+The rampant overprovisioning of systems coupled with the fragmentation of management domains has become frustrating to the point that IT executives and administrators both agree that something needs to change.
 This article explores the notion of hyperconvergence as a means of simplification (among other benefits), and software-defined constructs are a part of that picture.

 Before Hyperconverged: Converged